This document should be read in conjunction with the main, separate Genital Herpes Simplex article.

 - The risk of HSV-1 infection during orogenital contact should be discussed and contact avoided if there are oral lesions evident.

-- Avoid sexual promiscuity during pregnancy.
+- Avoid multiple sexual partners during pregnancy.

 - All women should have careful vulval inspection at the onset of labour to look for HSV lesions.